 Winter is coming.
 The mornings are getting brisk as I’m filling up the feed bowl.
 It won’t be long before I have to dig out the heated water bowls, hauling water to the coop with buckets instead of using the convenience of a hose.
 My trusty shovel will be placed next to the back door so I can dig a path to get to my animals.

 Winter time chicken keeping might be more difficult for me as a human, but I’m not worried about my chickens.
-Our coop is not heated and New England winter temperatures will stay below freezing for months on end, and regularly dip below 0 degrees F. But my chickens will be fine!
+Our coop is not heated and New England winter temperatures could stay below freezing for weeks on end, and regularly dip below 0 degrees F. But my chickens will be fine!

 What makes a chicken winter ready?